Digital Telecare

 The ISDN issue: its impact on telecare now and what to do about it

 Many housing providers are well aware of the digital switchover and how this affects their telecare services.
 But the impact of the upcoming ISDN withdrawal has been less publicised.
-This is also significant as it’s likely to lead to a spike in first time call failures if key issues aren’t addressed.
-What does this mean in practice and what questions do you need to ask your monitoring centre?

 The ISDN withdrawal is potentially problematic because the majority of monitoring centres currently use this technology to receive telecare alarm calls.
 They will therefore need to replace ISDN very soon.